 With heavy rumors swirling that the group will reunite during this year’s Super Bowl halftime show, Destiny’s Child is back in the nation’s spotlight.
-Well ...
-Beyoncé never really left, Kelly Rowland’s not doing too shabby (her latest, Here I Am, was her highest debuting album), and Michelle Williams just joined the cast of Broadway’s Fela!
+Well … Beyoncé never really left, Kelly Rowland’s not doing too shabby (her latest, Here I Am, was her highest debuting album), and Michelle Williams just joined the cast of Broadway’s Fela!
 But whether or not all three ladies show up (as opposed to just a Beyoncé-led medley), we still have the music to remind us of the good ol’ days, when harmonies went from four part to three, outfits matched perfectly without being identical (shout-out to Tina Knowles!), and Kelly Rowland rocked a pixie cut.
 Which are the 25 best Destiny’s Child tracks?
-Read below to find out:
+Listen to a Spotify playlist here.
+And read below to find out:

 25. “With Me (Part 1)” (feat.
 Jermaine Dupri)

 The only single worse than “With Me (Part 1)” is,is sadly, “With Me (Part 2)” — it featured Master P. Both songs are supposedly an “answer back” to Usher’s “U Make Me Wanna,” but you can’t quite tell what’s going on over P’s signature “UHHHs.”